one at a time, in The USA, by luthier Robert Edney

 See Video At Bottom Of Page

-Our current prototype -- which might turn out to be the final design -- is a far different instrument than we started out with.
-Although the body, neck and headstock are layed-up all in carbon fiber, the neck is not hollow.
-It turns out that the mass of the neck has a definite impact on voicing and sustain, and we ultimately found that filling it with a blend of epoxy resin and colloidal silica provided the best results to date.
+Our current design is a far different instrument than we started out with.
+The top is hand-laid carbon fiber with V bracing to focus and tame the sound.
+The back, sides and neck are a single sculptured piece of ABS, an extraordinarily tough plastic that we form, one instrument at a time, under vacuum.
+Both the top plate and back are braced with carbon fiber ribs.
+Although this design facilitates a hollow neck, used in other composite instruments, it turns out that the mass of the neck has a definite impact on voicing and sustain, and we ultimately found that filling it with a blend of epoxy resin and phenolic micro-balloons provided the best results to date.
 This also provides a nicely balance feel when playing the instrument.

 Does it sound like a wooden uke?
 That depends a lot on which wooden uke you choose to compare it to.
 Does it sound like a uke?
 Absolutely, and we think it sounds great!

-Want us to update you as we go along? (we promise not to sell your email address nor abuse it in any way)0, 0);">
+Want us to update you as we go along or just have a question? (we promise not to sell your email address nor abuse it in any way)0, 0);">

 We're a small shop located on San Francisco Bay in California.
 Literally on the Bay -- in a boat; a 60', 50 net ton steel trawler.
 All of our instruments are made one at a time, on the bench.
 When Robert Edney -- who developed the Elixir Violin -- got hooked on ukuleles it just had to happen: A new and different uke with great sound and maximum durability.